FrancoBrennan/ClinicApp/README.md

 ### Features in Development

 - **Improved Frontend**: Enhancing the user interface for a better user experience.
+- **Appointment Scheduling**: Allowing patients to schedule appointments with doctors.
 - **Server Deployment**: Preparing and configuring the application for deployment to a production server.

 ## Technologies Used